 - Staple gun (we use the one in our air compressor kit)

 Making the Newel Post and Handrail

-- Cut a 4×4 in half.
+- Cut a 4×4 to 4′.
 It doesn’t need to be the exact size just yet.
 To fit our stairs, it had to have a portion of it notched out.
 The bottom stair looked like this:

 - Temporarily attach the 4×4 in place with enough screws to hold it steady.

 - Cut your half newel post.
 Cut your 1×4 long enough to fit between the stair and the ceiling.
 This will be your half newel post.
 It fits on the wall under the handrail.

 - Find the correct angle of the stairs.
 Clamp the handrail to the 4×4 and the wall.
 Draw under the handrail to find the angle.
 Also draw the angle on your 1×4 (half newel post.)